Canada Science and Technology Museum: Collections

-The permanent collection also contain a number of smaller collections.
+The permanent collection also contains several smaller collections.
 The CN Photo Collection is a collection of 750,000 photographs dating as early as the 1850s.
-The collection was donated to the museum by Canadian National Railway in 1999.
+The collection was donated to the museum by the Canadian National Railway in 1999.
 The Petrovic collection is a collection of over 130 artifacts including rulers, compasses, and other measuring instruments from the 12th to 19th centuries.
 The collection was purchased by the museum for C$35,000 in 1980.
 The museum also has a collection of radio artifacts numbering 70 pieces; and a collection of 60 kites, primarily from Asia.

 The museum's medical collection also has a medical collection numbering over 8,000 pieces, most of which originated from the former Academy of Medicine Collection.
 In 2021, the museum started a COVID-19 pandemic collection, whose earliest items includes the Pfizer–BioNTech COVID-19 vaccine, and the 10-millionth face mask produced at CAMI Automotive.

 All items that are deaccessioned from the museum's collection must be approved by its board of trustees and offered to another museum before it is disposed of through other channels like Crown Assets Distribution.

 Notable items

 Notable artifacts related to transportation include the last spike for the transcontinental Canadian Pacific Railway; a McLaughlin-Buick and railway car used during the 1939 royal tour of Canada; the Bras d'Or prototype hydrofoil; two nocturnals dating back to 17th century; a Popemobile, donated to the museum in 1985 by the Canadian Conference of Catholic Bishops; and a Henry Seth Taylor steam buggy, the first automobile produced in Canada.
 The museum acquired the steam buggy in 1984.

-Notable computational artifacts in the museum's collection includes two Millionaire calculators; and the DRTE Computer, which was gifted to the museum in 1968.
+Notable computational artifacts in the museum's collection include two Millionaire calculators; and the DRTE Computer, which was gifted to the museum in 1968.

 Other notable artifacts in the museum's collection includes an electronic sackbut; the first electron microscope produced in North America; the country's largest refracting telescope, from the Dominion Observatory; the original hitchBOT that travelled across Canada; and George Klein's prototype for the world's first motorized wheelchair.
 The Canada Science and Technology Museum acquired the prototype from the National Museum of American History in 2005.

 Research

-In the first 20 years of operation, the museum's collecting and research efforts focused on "type collecting," as curators attempted to assemble a collection of different types of machines, and researching only their function and internal operations.
+In the first 20 years of operation, the museum's collecting and research efforts focused on "type collecting," as curators attempted to assemble a collection of different types of machines, and researched only their function and internal operations.
 A shift towards public history and exploring the cultural role these technologies played in society did not emerge until the 1980s.

-The museum hosts a research facility for the University of Ottawa known as The Living Lab, which provides university researchers a space to conduct research with children outside a "sterile laboratory environment".
+The museum hosts a research facility for the University of Ottawa known as The Living Lab, which provides university researchers with a space to conduct research with children outside a "sterile laboratory environment".

 The museum publishes an academic journal known as the Material Culture Review in partnership with the Canadian Museum of History since the 1970s.
 The journal provides a forum for research on historical artifacts collected by Canadian museums.